keldaanCommunity/pokemonAutoChess/changelog/patch-3.4.md

 # Bugfix
 - fix redirection to homepage when attempting to reconnect to a game that does not exist
+- fix abilities with effects in line not hitting original target on some specific angles

 # Misc
 - add Kecleon and Arceus to Bot Builder